 Spy Club is such a cool idea.
-I sat down with Randy Hoyt from Foxtrot Games at Gen Con to give it a spin, and was immediately smitten with the idea.
+I was immediately smitten with the idea when I first played the prototype last year.
 This is a game that is on one hand accessible to the entire family, on the other likely to trigger nostalgia for anyone who grew up reading pre-teen mystery novels, and for everyone else, a beautiful looking production.

 Despite the game’s lighter theming, it’s not necessarily easy.
 There is some solid difficulty here, and the game will force you to make tough decisions and challenge you to solve complex puzzles as efficiently as possible.
 It’s not as high a loss rate as some coops, but it’s not easy either, and I really appreciate that.

-Now, the most important thing about this game, and the one I haven’t really touched on as much, is the Mosaic System.
+Now, the most important thing about this game, and the one I haven’t really touched on as much, is the Campaign System.

 It goes beyond the core mechanisms of the game, adding in things like story threads, specific locations, unique characters, and clever use of different cards and distractions that offers a more exciting solution to the game’s puzzles.
-This is a system you will hear a lot about when this is released.
+This is a system you will hear a lot about as it gets into more hands.
 My only hope is it appears in other types of games as well.

 What We Don’t Like About Spy Club